What Is Mass Hysteria? Decoding the Impact of Market Crashes

 An Alternate Reality or a Distorted Reflection of Our World

 The media is pushing theories without all the data, and if you read almost all the stories, you will see experts using words such as may, could, and might, but the masses treat these opinions as facts.
-Try to google the term “Is the Coronavirus from the same family as the flu virus: ”
+Try to google the term, “Is the Coronavirus from the same family as the flu virus: ”

 You won’t find any articles directly answering the question in the top 10 search results.
-Instead, you will find a plethora of pieces that go on describe how dangerous the new variant of the Coronavirus is.
+Instead, you will find a plethora of pieces that go on to describe how dangerous the new variant of the Coronavirus is.
 These articles were there before, but now they have been pushed to the bottom pages where no one bothers to look at them.

 Narratives are created on the Fly.